30th Hanteo Music Awards

 It was broadcast live on SBS M and Mnet Japan.
-It is also available on online platforms Mnet Smart+ and Idolplus.
+It was also available to watch live on online platforms Mnet Smart+ and Idolplus.

-This is also the first offline awards ceremony in celebration of Hanteo Chart's 30th anniversary.
+This was also the first offline awards ceremony of Hanteo Chart in celebration of their thirtieth anniversary.

 Criteria

 All songs and albums that are eligible to be nominated must be released from January to December 2022.

 Winners and nominees

 Winners and nominees are listed in alphabetical order.
 Winners listed first and emphasized in bold.
 The list of nominees except Best Artist, Best Album, Best Song and Best Performance was announced on December 13, 2022, through the Hanteo News website.
 Voting opened (except for WhosFandom) on Whosfan mobile application on December 13, 2022, and closed on January 26, 2023.
-The list of nominees for WhosFandom Award was announced through Twitter on December 14, 2023.
+The list of nominees for WhosFandom Award was announced through Twitter on December 14, 2022.